hen we started work in 1997 only 23 people with deafblindness received help. Today, over 49,000 are receiving support.

 - Has trained more than 3,800 teachers in 21 states about deafblindness.

 - Set up four regional learning centres across India.
-These offer high quality programmes for deafblind people but also support less experienced local partner organisations to set up services.
+These not only run high-quality programmes for people with deafblindness/MSI but also support other, less experienced local partner organisations to set up services.

-- Developed a very successful partnership with the Government of India’s ‘Education for All’ programme, which has helped us to reach more than 32,000 children with MSI / deafblindness.
+- Developed a very successful partnership with the Government of India’s ‘Education for All’ programme, which has helped us to reach more than 63,500 children and adults with MSI / deafblindness.

 - Persuaded the Ministry of Human Resource Development in India to include children with deafblindness / MSI in primary schools at state and district levels.

 Experience shows that when a child with deafblindness can learn successfully alongside their family, this can be very positive for the child, and the family feel more able to care for them.

 Home-based care often includes social activities like picnics, outings, parents' meetings, and festivals.
 These bring neighbours and the community together with deafblind people and their families and helps reduce stigma.